 Our results of operations could be substantially affected not only by global economic conditions, but also by local operating, economic, public health or environmental conditions, which can vary substantially by market.
 Unfavorable conditions can depress sales in a given market and may result in actions that adversely affect our margins, constrain our operating flexibility or result in charges that are unusual or non-recurring.
-Certain macroeconomic events, such as adverse conditions in the global economy, including with the continuing market disruptions caused by the containment measures taken by almost all countries in response to the coronavirus pandemic, the consequences of the exit by the United Kingdom from the European Union (commonly referred to as "Brexit") and the economic and political challenges facing China, Brazil, the United States, and certain Eurozone countries, could have a more wide-ranging and prolonged impact on the general business environment, which could also adversely affect us.
+Certain macroeconomic events, such as adverse conditions in the global economy, including with the continuing market disruptions caused by the ongoing COVID-19 pandemic and related responses thereto, the consequences of the armed conflict in Ukraine, and the economic and political challenges facing China, Brazil, the United States, and certain Eurozone countries, could have a more wide-ranging and prolonged impact on the general business environment, which could also adversely affect us.
 These economic developments could affect us in numerous ways, many of which we cannot predict.
 We are unable to predict the likely duration and severity of the current disruption in financial markets and adverse economic conditions, or the effects these disruptions and conditions could have on us.